AI Headshots vs. Professional Photographer: An Honest Comparison

 AI Headshots

 The best AI headshot tools in 2026 produce photos that are indistinguishable from professional studio shots to most viewers.
 Lighting, composition, skin texture, and background quality have reached a level where the average LinkedIn connection cannot tell the difference.
+Note that this applies to dedicated headshot generators, not general-purpose AI image tools which have fundamental limitations for headshot photography.

 Where AI still shows its limits: